What can help you build a car, save your marriage, code software, write a book, or even renovate a house?

 - Create your product Backlog: The Backlog is where you list out everything the project needs, ordered by importance.
 Keep in mind that the Backlog is never complete.
 As the project takes shape and new needs emerge, you will add to this.
 The Product Owner takes primarily responsible for this.

 - Plan your Sprint: Next, it’s time to pick tasks from the backlog to be completed in your first Sprint.
 Sprint’s are time-limited.
 You can decide a time length that works for you, but they are always less than one month.
-During the Spring Planning, the team decides what tasks to include in this Sprint and who will be responsible for them.
+During the Sprint Planning, the team decides what tasks to include in this Sprint and who will be responsible for them.

 - Get to work!
 Time to start working on that Sprint!
 Team members work on their tasks, and everybody checks in on their progress at the Daily Scrum Meeting.
 This meeting lasts no more than 15-minutes and answers three questions: What did you work on yesterday?
 What will you work on today?
 Is there anything blocking your work today that you need help with?